MeterPreter57/MiniDayZ-PC/README.md

 4. [x] Add working in-game map mod
 5. [ ] Creating helpers for better game control and easier creation of mods

+## Known issues:
+#### Achievements and stats are not updated after death
+Reload the page
+#### Game saving/mods/other recently added features don't work
+1. Open the game
+2. If you want to preserve your save
+   2.1.
+Enable the `Save exporter & importer` mod
+   2.2.
+Export your save
+4. Open site information (top left corner near the url)
+5. Go to **Site settings**
+6. Click **Delete data**
+7. Reload the game and import your save

 ## Mods
 If you want to create your own mod, add javascript file to mods/ folder.
 Now you must to add install function which must be exported.